Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 **Important!** If you are using a Duet 3 or 3 Mini with tool or expansion boards, then **the filament monitor must be connected to the same board as the motor** for the extruder that it is monitoring.
 Filament monitors connected to tool and expansion boards are supported in RepRapFirmware 3.2beta4 and later.

+##### Laser, rotating magnet or pulsed filament monitor

-Connect a **laser, rotating magnet or pulsed filament monitor** to the +3.3V, GND and IN pins of one of the IO_ connectors on the Duet 3 main board or on a tool or expansion board.
+Connect a **laser, rotating magnet or pulsed filament monitor** to the +3.3V, GND and IN pins of one of the IO connectors on the Duet 3 mainboard, or on a tool or expansion board.

 | Duet 3 | Filament monitor |
 |:---|:---|